Image Description

 Yes, skills and qualifications you already have may count towards your qualification.

-Contact our client relations team to enquire and/or apply for RPL.
+Contact our student support team to enquire and/or apply for RPL.